Venice is a dog-friendly city, and your pet is

 American Bearded Collie in Venice is worth reading, or at least browsing, if

-you're as crazy about dogs as we are.
+you're as crazy about canines as we are.